India's ruling party stumbles as opponent Modi marches on

 That argument is becoming harder to sustain.

-But as Congress fumbles for a response, one name dominates debate at the party’s slightly shabby headquarters in the leafy center of the capital: Rahul Gandhi.
+But as Congress fumbles for a response, one name dominates debate at the party’s slightly shabby headquarters in the leafy centre of the capital: Rahul Gandhi.

 Vice president of Congress and scion of a dynasty that has towered over Indian politics since independence, the 43-year-old is the obvious choice to rally his party and unite voters by playing up its secularist agenda and social welfare schemes.